-- This setting can be made only for an input source that is assigned to HDMI IN, COAXIAL IN, or OPTICAL IN. - This setting cannot be used with the NET and USB input selectors. - 1 You can select "ARC" if you select the TV/CD input selector.
-But you cannot if you've selected "Off" in the "Audio Return Channel" setting (→ page 61).
+- This setting can be made only for an input source that is assigned to HDMI IN, COAXIAL IN, or OPTICAL IN. - This setting cannot be used with the NET and USB input selectors. - When using the Whole House Mode, "Audio Selector" is fixed to "Analog". - 1 You can select "ARC" if you select the TV/CD input selector.
+But you cannot if you've selected "Off" in the "Audio Return Channel" setting (→ page 65).